eyudinkov/editor-creator/README.md

 | `className` | Optional.
 CSS class name for the component.                       |

 ### Item

-Sure, here's a Markdown table summarizing the available props for the `Item` component:

 | Prop        | Description                                                                                                                      |
 | ----------- | -------------------------------------------------------------------------------------------------------------------------------- |